Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 3. If desired, enable the *Also rerun mapping for entities with manual change tracking (or if the change tracking override of this mapping is manual)?* toggle.

-    > [Info] If you enable the *Also rerun mapping for entities with manual change tracking (or if the change-tracking override of this mapping is manual)?* toggle, the mapping will rerun regardless of the selected change tracking mode.
+    > [Info] If you enable the *Also rerun mappings for entities with manual change tracking?* toggle, the mapping will rerun regardless of the selected change tracking mode.

 4. Click the [SAVE] button in the *Rerun single mapping* window.
     The mapping rerun has been started.
 A confirmation message is displayed.